paint-brush

 You'd spend hours researching the site's tone, audience, and content style, ensuring your post was a perfect fit.
 All of this effort with the simple hope that your work would be welcomed, shared, and, in return, you'd gain a valuable backlink and some well-earned exposure.

-But those days are gone.
-Dead and buried under the weight of the almighty dollar.
+Well, those days are gone.
+Dead and buried under the weight of the almighty dollar and the hyperlink commodity,

 Nowadays, content marketing, particularly the act of pitching guest posts, has turned into an absolute nightmare.
 What should be a straightforward exchange of value has morphed into a rigged game where the rules are clear: pay up, or your content goes straight to the trash.